helske/homeofme/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I am currently a postdoctoral researcher in statistics at the University of Jyväskylä (since September 2019).
-My interests broadly include computational statistics, especially Bayesian time series models, causal inference, visualization of complex data and models, and statistical software development.
-More specifically, I am interested in developing computationally efficient statistical methods and visualization techniques which incorporate various sources data data and accompanied uncertainty into the final predictions and inferences, thus avoiding overly optimistic (or pessimistic) and potentially biased interpretations.
+I am a postdoctoral researcher in statistics at the University of Jyväskylä (since September 2019).
+My current research focuses on developing efficient and accurate computational methods for estimating complex causal effects based on nonparametric formulas obtained from causal graphs.
+More broadly, my research interests are related to computational statistics, especially Bayesian time series models, causal inference, visualization of complex data and models, and statistical software development.
+I am particularly interested in developing computationally efficient statistical methods and visualization techniques which produce predictions and inferences taking account uncertainties stemming for various stages of the research, thus avoiding overly optimistic (or pessimistic) and potentially biased interpretations.